OCLC-Developer-Network/oclc-auth-node/examples/explicitAuthenticationFlow/README.md

 const port = 8000; // should match the redirect uri configured on the wskey
 ```
-save the file
+Run the server:
 ```
 node server
 ```
-navigate to localhost:8000
+Navigate to localhost:8000 in a web browser.

 This example allows you to request a Bibliographic Record using your token, provided your key is scoped for "WorldCatMetadataAPI".